 Timeliness of the response is a major concern for CERF.
-Timeliness relates to how well activities are aligned with the set implementation timeframe, as well as how quickly funds are disbursed to recipient agencies and on to implementing partners2.
-According to the analysis, 83 per cent of submissions reported activities were "fully" or "mostly" carried out in line with the CERF project timeframe.
+Timeliness relates to how well activities are aligned with the set implementation timeframe, as well as how quickly funds are disbursed to recipient agencies and on to implementing partners.
+According to the analysis, 84 per cent of submissions reported activities were "fully" or "mostly" carried out in line with the CERF project timeframe.
 This meant no or only slight delays in the execution of activities, based on reported information.
-The remaining 17 per cent received a "partial" timely rating which may have been due to no-cost extensions (of grant completion date) or implementation delays in certain activities.
+The remaining 16 per cent received a "partial" timely rating which may have been due to no-cost extensions (of grant completion date) or implementation delays in certain activities.
+These observations are complemented by more detailed data on the timeliness of disbursement of sub-grants, described in a separate document.